C2SM/clim-sanity-checker/README.md

 The variable definitions for the Welch's t-Test are adapted from the file below provided by Colin Tully:
 ![vars_icon](https://user-images.githubusercontent.com/39263956/103921491-dfbe8b80-5112-11eb-8ee7-abc19ac3ce2d.png)

+## Requirements
+The clim-sanity-checker needs a CDO executable as well as several non-standard Python-packages.
+To install the Python-dependencies run:
+* pip install -r requirements.txt

+#### Piz Daint
+There is a virtual-environment available for this machine:
+*source paths_to_come/bin/activate/* to get the right Python-environment
+*module load daint-gpu ; module load CDO* to have CDO available
 ## Missing
 1. analyse of variables only over ocean